Topics Map > Microsoft 365 > Email

 - The message list is a list of the messages in the current folder or search result.
 Each entry in the list view has additional information, such as how many unread messages there are in a conversation, or if there's an attachment, flag, or category associated with any messages in the conversation.
 A conversation can have one or more messages.
 When a conversation is selected, you can delete it, add a flag, or add a category by clicking the icons.
 At the top of the list view are filters that you can click to quickly find messages that are unread, that include your name in the To or the Cc line, or that have been flagged.
 In addition to the filters, you'll see the name of the folder you're viewing and the view that you've selected.

 - Reading pane is where you can view the content or respond to the selected message.
-For information about responding to messages you've received, see Responding to messages.
-For information about printing, see Printing messages.

 To create a new message: